Gustav Jonson: Biography

 At the beginning of June 1941, the Stalinist regime released all Estonian generals from the command of the "Estonian Territorial Rifle Corps".
 On 13 June 1941, Jonson was sent to the General Staff Academy in Moscow, where the Soviet authorities arrested him on 19 July 1941.
 On 15 May 1942, Jonson was sentenced to death.
-Jonson was executed Chelyabinsk, Soviet Russia on 15 November 1942.
+Jonson was executed in Chelyabinsk, Soviet Russia on 15 November 1942.